 August 18, 7:52 a.m., 20 Court Southway, nothing taken.
 August 18, 8:39 a.m., 9 Court Southway, a laptop computer, cellphone, keys and currency were among items taken.
 August 19, 8:10 a.m., 9100 block Edmonston Road, a laptop and DVD player were taken.
 August 19, 5:45 p.m., 6000 block Springhill Drive, two televisions, two game systems, and a safe were items taken.
-August 19, 8:11 p.m., 6000 block Springhill Drive, a 27-yearold resident male was arrested and charged with third-degree burglary, fourth-degree burglary, possession of marijuana and possession of drug paraphernalia after breaking into a vacant apartment.
+August 19, 8:11 p.m., 6000 block Springhill Drive, a 27-year-old resident male was arrested and charged with third-degree burglary, fourth-degree burglary, possession of marijuana and possession of drug paraphernalia after breaking into a vacant apartment.
 Suspect was released to the Department of Corrections for a hearing before a district court commissioner.
 Drug Arrest August 15, 10:37 p.m., 9100 block Edmonston Court, a juvenile resident was petitioned for possession of drug paraphernalia and released to a parent pending action by the juvenile justice system.
-The Department is offering a reward of up to \$500 for information leading to the arrest and conviction of a suspect in any of the unsolved crimes reported in the blotter.
-People may anonymously report suspected drug activity by calling the Drug Tip Line at 301-507-6522. a.fiti on the playground.
+Vandalism August 14, 11:13 a.m., Crescent Road at Hillside Road, graffiti was found on tunnel walls.
+August 16, 5:52 p.m., 6200 block Springhill Drive, graffiti was found on laundry room walls.
+August 20, 9:06 p.m., Unit block Greenway Place, suspects were observed spray-painting graffiti on the playground.
 They are described as a white male, 16 to 20 years old; a black male 16 to 20 years old with black hair, brown eyes and a backpack; and a white female, 16 to 20 years old with long blond hair.
-August 21, 9:50 a.m., Unit block Greenway Place, additional block Greenway Place, additional graffiti was found on and around playground equipment.
+August 21, 9:50 a.m., Unit block Greenway Place, additional graffiti was found on and around playground equipment.
 Vehicle Crimes A gray 2006 Chevrolet Trailblazer with MD tag 04619M3, was stolen from the 9000 block of Breezewood Terrace.

 Thefts from vehicles occurred in the 7700 block Cloister Place (items included an XM radio), 100 block Centerway (wallet), 7700 block Hanover Parkway (airbags), 7200 block South Ora Court (battery charger), 6200 block Greenbelt Road (front MD tag 20756M3), 6000 block Greenbelt Road (GPS and radar detector).
 An attempted theft from auto was noted in the 200 block of Lakeside Drive.
 Vandalism to cars (broken windows) occurred in the 6000 block Greenbelt Road, 6500 block Springcrest Drive and 8000 block Greenbury Drive.
-Two stolen vehicles and one stolen tag were recovered in separate incidents, with one arrest for the latter.
+Two stolen vehicles and one stolen tag were recovered in separate incidents, with one arrest for the latter. ne on the ground.

 Some People Don't Smile in Pictures . . .
 Ask yourself if any of these areas may be affecting the beauty of your smile:

 - The color or shape of your teeth

 - Spaces or missing teeth

 - Noticeable cavities or old dental work

 - Uneven or unhealthy gums

 If so, come into the offices of the McCarl Dental Group for a complete and comprehensive evaluation.

 Nicole Burgess of Severna Park had severely discolored teeth from a very early age.
 Throughout her life, Nicole had been self-conscious of her smile.
 In just three short weeks, the McCarl Dental Group gave Nicole a beautiful smile and a new start in life!
-Call the McCarl Dental Group to see if a

-smile makeover could change your life.
+Call the McCarl Dental Group to see if a smile makeover could change your life.